Borel graphable equivalence relations: Structural properties of Borel graphability

 \subsection{Effectivity}

 We will establish here that Borel graphability is not effective, in the sense that the existence of a Borel graphing for a $\Sigma^1_1$ equivalence relation does not imply the existence of a $\Delta^1_1$-graphing (a fact first proved by the first author in~\cite{arant2019effective}).
 Note that assuming there is a non-constructible real, this follows from Propositions~\ref{prop:not_delta11} and~\ref{prop:graphable}: $\Fw$ is $\Sigma^1_1$ and not $\Delta^1_1$-graphable, but is Borel graphable if there is a non-constructible real.
-However, it is also possible to give a proof of the non-effectivity of Borel graphability which works in $\ZFC$.
-To do so, we will use a $\Sigma^1_1$ equivalence relation related to the set of \term{hyperlow} reals, i.e., the set $X_{\text{low}}$ of reals $x$ for which $\omega_1^x = \omega_1^{CK}$.
-We will need the following fact about this set.
+However, using the results above it is also easy to find an example establishing the non-effectivity of Borel graphability that works in ZFC.